makenasandra/chat-app-js/README.md

 # chat-app-js
 This is demo chat application made using node js.
-It features use of websockets(Web Sockets IO), MongoDB and mlab for data persistence
+It features use of websockets(Web Sockets IO),  mLab for MongoDB for data persistence